-SLE increases your risk of certain problems during pregnancy, including:
+Most women who have lupus deliver healthy babies.
+However, lupus does increase your risk of certain problems during pregnancy, including:

-- Early delivery (premature birth).Pregnancy-induced hypertension or blood clots that affect the placenta can cause premature birth.
+- Early delivery (premature birth).Pregnancy-induced hypertension or blood clots that affect the placenta can increase the risk for premature birth.

 - You have high blood pressure.